 Now that we understand a little more about what goes on in a creative mind, you’re ready to boost your own creativity.

-There are various priming techniques you can try to enhance creative abilities.
 In fact, a study done by O’Connor and colleagues (2013) showed that simply holding the belief that creativity can be increased led to higher measures of creativity.
-By continuously exercising our creative muscles in the brain, we can become inherently more creative.
 Whether you’re generating new product ideas or looking to paint the next Mona Lisa, here are 6 activities to boost your creativity.

 Alternate Uses Task (AUT)